-- Cook the whole sweet potatoes by covering with water and simmering at a medium temperature.
+Cook the yams by covering with water and simmering at a medium temperature.

-- Once cool enough to touch, remove the peels and cut the potatoes in half lengthwise.
+Once cool enough to touch, remove the peels and slice the yams to your preferred size.

-- Heat the butter or oil in a skillet or frying pan.
+Heat the butter or oil in a skillet or frying pan.
 Add maple syrup and stir.
-Add ½ to ¾ cups of water and bring to a boil.
+Add ½ to cup of water and bring to a boil.

-- Lay sweet potato halves in syrup and cook slowly, using a metal spatula to turn halves so both sides brown evenly.
+Lay yam slices in syrup and cook slowly, using a metal spatula to turn so both sides brown evenly.

 5 responses to “Thanksgiving Maple Yams Recipe”

 Yummy!!
 Would you share the recipe for your stuffing using sprouted bread and lots of onions and celery??

 Suzanne– This sounds so good!
 When you say cut the potatoes in half lengthwise, do you make just the one cut ending up with 2 halves?
 Later in the recipe you say “slices” of potatoes and that makes me think there are more than 2 halves per potato.
 So would you clarify this?
 How many slices do you cut each potato into?